 Check out where all the bicycle infrastructure is on the island of O‘ahu.
 HBL’s bike map details other roads & ranks how bike-friendly they are so you can plan your next ride based on your specific cycling comfort level!

-Do you have a bicycle you would like to donate?
-Great, we’re all about “recycling”!
+Do you have a bicycle you’d like to donate?
+Great, we’re all about being green & recycling!
 Find out where your bicycle donation would be most appreciated.

 As of 2019, O‘ahu has 211 miles of bikeways.
 The existing bicycle network is primarily comprised of three types of bicycle facilities: shared use paths, conventional bike lanes, and shared roadways.
 Learn about those types of bike infrastructure, bike boxes, two-stage turn queues and more!